Running Nextcloud as a Podman Container on Rocky Linux¶

 chmod +x *.sh ./build.sh

-To make sure all of your images have been built correctly, run
+To ensure all of your images have been built correctly, run

 podman images.
 You should see a list that looks like this: